jp-agustin/rese2nse-webapp/README.md

         npm install body-parser
 ```

-` NOTE: For proper viewing, update your preferred web browsers to at least the following versions: Google Chrome v.57 or Mozilla Firefox v.52 `
+For proper viewing, update your preferred web browsers to at least the following versions: Google Chrome v.57 or Mozilla Firefox v.52

 ### Installation